My Life Might Matter

 his eye finally revealed.
 Such trust gained

-alas it was open and
+when all is lost--alas it was open and

 I wonder,